Birth and event at the time of birth

 Gurudev still does his Sadhana.

-by writing books on Yog or sometimes answering to satisfy the
+by writing books on Yog and sometimes answering to satisfy the

 curiosities of general masses.